alokkumarr/my-big-project-/doc/development.md

 3. Install [Docker] (for integration tests and local deployment)

+4. Install [PlantUML] (for rendering external documentation)

-4. Configure Docker to allocate at least 8 GB memory and the maximum number of CPUs for containers
+5. Configure Docker to allocate at least 8 GB memory and the maximum number of CPUs for containers

 Because of the Docker memory requirements mentioned above, the